-Book reviews and other criticisms have been assembled in Strokes: Essays and Reviews 1966–1986 (Serconia, 1988; Readercon Award winner), Look at the Evidence: Essays and Reviews (Serconia, 1996; Locus winner, Hugo finalist), Scores: Reviews 1993-2003 (Beccon, 2003; Hugo and Locus finalist), Canary Fever: Reviews (Beccon, 2009; Hugo and British SF finalist) and Stay (Beccon, 2014).
-The Darkening Garden: A Short Lexicon of Horror (Payseur & Schmidt, 2006; Locus and International Horror Guild finalist) argues that horror—which is to say Planetary Recognition—is central to 21st century fantastika.
-The central pieces assembled in Pardon This Intrusion: Fantastika in the World Storm (Beccon, 2011) further this argument.
-He has published two novels: The Disinheriting Party (Allison and Busby, 1977), which is not sf, and Appleseed (Orbit/Little Brown/Tor, 2001; Tiptree finalist and New York Times Notable Book), which is sf.
+Book reviews and essays have been assembled in Strokes: Essays and Reviews 1966–1986 (1988; Readercon Award winner), Look at the Evidence: Essays and Reviews (1996; Locus winner), Scores: Reviews 1993-2003 (2003), Canary Fever: Reviews (2009) and Stay (2014).
+The Darkening Garden: A Short Lexicon of Horror (2006) argues that horror—which is to say Planetary Recognition—is central to 21st century fantastika.
+Pardon This Intrusion: Fantastika in the World Storm (2011) furthers this argument.
+His second novel, Appleseed (2001; New York Times Notable Book), is SF.

 Projects: The Gaze of Attention (forthcoming September 2020): and continuing The SFE, already more than 5,000,000 words longer than the original 1979 edition, and double the length of the Third Edition on its 2011 launch.